mresti/ruby-style-guide/README.md

     ```

 * Avoid the use of mutable objects as hash keys.
-* Do not use the newer Ruby 1.9 Hash literal syntax when your hash keys are symbols.
+* Do not use the newer Ruby 1.9 Hash literal syntax.

     ```Ruby
     # bad